in

 How to Choose Heating Systems

-However, we have prepared some guidelines below to help you determine what factors you should take into account first before buying a water heater for your beloved home.
+However, we have prepared some guidelines below to help you determine what factors you should take into account first before buying a heating system for your beloved home.

 Know the Capacity You Will Need for Your Household: To measure the size of the water tank, first, what you need to do is determine how much water you will need for your entire family.